Past Cases Review 2

 In September 2019, the then Bishop of Chelmsford, the Rt Revd Stephen Cottrell wrote to every parish asking incumbents, with the support of parish safeguarding representatives, to check that all known cases within their parish, both historic and current had been notified to the Diocesan Safeguarding Officer.
 Where a case had not been reported they were asked to do so immediately.
 All parishes were required to respond to this request and the vast majority of parishes have now done so, for which we thank you.

-From 19 July 2021, a team of independent reviewers will look at every:
+From 19 July 2021, a team of independent reviewers has been looking at every:

 - safeguarding file, past and present